Nintendo Museum: History

 The Nintendo Museum was first announced in 2021.
 It sits on the site of the old Ogura Plant, where Nintendo used to make trading cards as well as repairing toys and consoles.
 It features a new gallery that "showcase[s] the many products Nintendo has launched over its history" while focusing on the company's "product development history and philosophy with the public" dating back to its origins.
-Construction of the Nintendo Museum was finished in May 2024.
-A Nintendo Direct on the Museum aired on August 19, 2024 with an opening date of October 2, 2024.
+Construction of the Nintendo Museum was completed in May 2024, and it opened five months later on October 2.

 Nintendo General Manager, Shinya Takahashi, stated that the museum will feature "a wide variety of Nintendo products from the company's history".
-Uji Mayor, Atsuko Matsumura, hopes that the new museum will be "appealing to video game fans".
+Uji Mayor, Atsuko Matsumura, said that the new museum will be "appealing to video game fans".
 There are currently no plans to expand the museum to other locations outside of Japan.

-On August 20, 2024, Nintendo announced on its official website that the museum will operate on a lottery-based system.
-Tickets are sold through a random drawing, and visitors will be able to apply for a specific date in advance.
-Once selected, they will then proceed to pay for the tickets.
+The museum operates on a lottery-based system.
+Tickets are sold through a random drawing, and visitors are able to apply for a specific date in advance.
+Once selected, the visitors then proceed to pay for the tickets.